jobrouter/typo3-connector/Documentation/introduction.rst

 What does it do?
 ================

-The TYPO3 JobRouter Connector is a base extension for definining connections from TYPO3 to JobRouter.
+The TYPO3 JobRouter Connector is a base extension for defining connections from TYPO3 to JobRouter.
 Other extensions rely on this extension to add further
 functionality: